Frequently Asked Questions

 If you can’t find your answer here or on our blog, please use the contact us form and ask away!

 We’ve created an entire page dedicated to this question.
 Click here to see our suggested packing list for normal vacations as well as adventure trips and kayak trips with our team.

-Nope.
-We create trip plans and itineraries for free for people all day long.
-If you decide to have us book the trip for you, we do require a deposit to hold your reservation and then require full payment no later than 45 days before your trip so we can pay the hotels and tour operators.
+We create trip plans and itineraries for people all day long.
+We do request a fee of $72 which is later applied towards your vacation.
+Once you decide to have us book the trip for you, we do require a deposit to hold your reservation and then require full payment no later than 60 days before your trip so we can pay the hotels and tour operators.